GST on TV (Television) in India 2025: Latest Rates, HSN Code and Price Impact

 Is Input Tax Credit (ITC) allowed on TV purchases?

-Yes, ITC can be claimed on TV purchases if the television is used for business purposes.
-Section 17(5) of the CGST Act does not restrict ITC on TVs.
-This benefit allows businesses to offset the GST paid on purchase against their output GST liability.
+Yes, ITC is allowed on TV purchases if the TV is used for business purposes.
+There is no restriction under Section 17(5) of the CGST Act as long as it is directly linked to business activities.
+This enables businesses to offset GST paid on the purchase against their GST liability.

 What is the HSN code for LED TVs?

 The HSN code for LED TVs is 8528.
-This classification includes all types of televisions and electronic visual display devices.
-It helps standardise taxation across different screen sizes and brands.
+This applies to all types of televisions and electronic display devices, ensuring standardized classification across brands and sizes.

 Are second-hand TVs subject to GST?